• How Are the Danner Novels Different?

 Q: Why tell the story in the first person?

 A: Because the best, most compelling stories come directly from the storyteller, the one who has had the adventure and keeps you spellbound as the details unfold.
 First person means a focus on action.
-There is no jumping away from the action to a completely different sub-plot, so the reader is not left hanging, waiting to find out what happened next.
+There is no jumping away from the action to a completely different sub-plot, so the reader is not left hanging, waiting to find out what happened.

 Q: Why do you show us, with italic text, what Danner is thinking?

 A: I can't tell the whole story with description and dialog alone—characters have an internal life, too.
-When we watch a movie, we see an actor's emotions by watching facial expressions and body language.
+When we watch a movie, we sense an actor's emotions by watching facial expressions and body language.
 We have a sense of being in the scene.
 In print, writers use italics to indicate what a character is thinking.
-When Danner thinks, This is a dangerous assignment. readers learn something about his character by following his private thoughts.
+When Danner thinks, This is a dangerous assignment, readers learn something about his character by following his private thoughts.

 Q: How can an espionage novel be fun?